coleifer/huey/docs/flask_admin.rst

 Registering the panel
 ^^^^^^^^^^^^^^^^^^^^^^

-Register the panel with your flask-peewee :py:class:`Admin` instance, passing the huey instance as an extra argument:
+Register the panel with your flask-peewee ``Admin`` instance, passing the huey instance as an extra argument:

 .. code-block:: python